Braemar: Braemar Gathering

-Known colloquially as The Games and originating from those believed to have been held by Malcolm III, an annual Highland Games Gathering is held at Braemar on the first Saturday in September and is traditionally attended by the British Royal Family.
+Known colloquially as "The Games" and originating from those believed to have been held by Malcolm III, an annual Highland games gathering is held at Braemar on the first Saturday in September and is traditionally attended by the British royal family.

 In 1746, the Act of Proscription stopped all clan gatherings, but following its repeal in 1782, the old enthusiasms for such events returned.
 In 1815, the Braemar Highland Society was created and officially constituted in 1817; the first modern-day games taking place in 1832 with cash prizes being awarded to the competitors, using the funds of the Braemar Highland Society.
-On 14 September 1848 Queen Victoria attended the Gathering at Invercauld.
-In 1866, Royal was added to Braemar Highland Society and in 1906, the Duke of Fife presented 12 acre of Mar Estate to the Society and The Princess Royal and Duke of Fife Memorial Park, the current home of the Braemar Gathering, was created.
+On 14 September 1848, Queen Victoria attended the Gathering at Invercauld.
+In 1866, Royal was added to Braemar Highland Society and in 1906, the Duke of Fife presented 12 acre of Mar Estate to the society, and the Princess Royal and Duke of Fife Memorial Park, the current home of the Braemar Gathering, was created.

-Since Queen Victoria's time, the reigning monarch has been the patron of the Braemar Royal Highland Society.
+Since Queen Victoria's time, the reigning monarch has been the patron of the Braemar Royal Highland Society, and is styled Chieftain at the games.
+The current Chieftain of the Braemar Gathering is King Charles III.

+Lots of events are held, including: